-- const char boot3_path like boot1_path, but for the image that contains Racket functionality, normally called "racket.boot". - long boot3_offset boot1_len, an offset into boot2_path to read for the third boot image. - long boot3_len an optional length in bytes for the third boot image. - int argc and char argv command-line arguments to be processed the same as for a stand-alone racket invocation.
+Added in version 8.13.0.4. - long boot3_offset like boot1_offset, an offset into boot2_path or boot3_path to read for the third boot image. - long boot3_len like boot1_len, a length in bytes for the third boot image, optional when the boot image is supplied via boot3_path. - int argc and char argv command-line arguments to be processed the same as for a stand-alone racket invocation.
 If argv is NULL, the command line -n is used, which loads boot files without taking any further action. - const char exec_file a path to use for (system-type 'exec-file), usually argv[0] using the argv delivered to a program's main.
 This field must not be NULL. - const char run_file a path to use for (system-type 'run-file).
 If the field is NULL, the value of exec_file is used. - const char collects_dir a path to use as the main "collects" directory for locating library collections.
 If this field holds NULL or "", then the library-collection search path is initialized as empty. - const char config_dir a path to used as an "etc" directory that holds configuration information, including information about installed packages.
 If the value if NULL, "etc" is used. - wchar_t dll_dir a path used to find DLLs, such as iconv support.
 Note that this path uses wide characters, not a UTF-8 byte encoding. - int cs_compiled_subdir A true value indicates that the use-compiled-file-paths parameter should be initialized to have a platform-specific subdirectory of "compiled", which is used for a Racket CS installation that overlays a Racket BC installation.